Featured attractions

 Lefthanders is a well-known surf location just south of Gracetown.

-Moses Rock North is a popular surf break.
+Moses Rock is a popular surf break and bushwalking destination.

-Another beautiful coastal location in the Leeuwin-Naturaliste National Park and busy surf break.
+Another beautiful coastal location (and busy surf break) in Leeuwin-Naturaliste National Park.